Dynamic Credit Investment in Partially Observed Markets: HJB formulation

-which proves the lemma.} \endproof
+which proves the lemma. \endproof

-We are now ready to derive the HJB equation associated to the control problem based on standard heuristic arguments. {\BGreen Verification theorems for the solution to the HJB equation} are given in the subsequent section.
-First, in light of the dynamic programming principle, we expect that, for {any $s\in(t,T]$},
+We are now ready to derive the HJB equation associated to the control problem.
+We first obtain it based on standard heuristic arguments, and then in the subsequent section we provide rigorous verification theorems for the solution.
+In light of the dynamic programming principle, we expect that, for {any $s\in(t,T]$},